 Adding Labels and Pointers

 Another thing you can do very easily with animated videos is to add labels and pointers to make it clear what the audio is talking about.
-For example, watch this video on Welding Safety and see how the label and pointers help employees identify the filter plates.
+For example, watch this video from an online Welding Safety training course and see how the label and pointers help employees identify the filter plates.

 This use of labels and pointers makes it easier for employees to immediately understand what’s being discussed and focus their attention appropriately.